rachelgu1/darwin-dcsa.github.io/content/punts.md

 </p><br>

 <p align="justify">
-The Darwin College Punt and Kayak Club own five punts, five kayaks, a canoe, and two paddle boards.
+The Darwin College Punt and Kayak Club own five punts, six kayaks, a canoe, and three paddle boards.
 The five punts, Isabela, Velociraptor, The Beagle, Master Brown, and Iguana, are moored on the part of the river that runs through the college grounds.
 Punting equipment, the kayaks, canoe, and the paddle boards are stored in the punt house next to the Old Granary.
 For any queries, please review the information on this website and then email the Admiral of the Punts at dcsa_punts AT darwin.cam.ac.uk
 </p>